-The security of your website is super important to your dev team (and if it’s not, it should be).
-Luckily, Google Tag Manager has a hack to ensure just that.
+The security of your website is super important.
+Luckily, Google Tag Manager has a hack to ensure it’s secure.

 Tag Blacklist will allow you to define which tags should never be added to the website in order to maintain security of the site.

-This is another hack that might be better implemented by your dev team, but it’s important for you to understand the use cases of this feature.
+This is another hack that needs to be implemented by your dev team, but it’s important for you to understand the use cases of this feature.

 Read this post from Google to learn more about site security measures in Google Tag Manager.

 Next, you’ll create a tag.
 You’ll want to duplicate the GA tag and rename it “Google Analytics Exceptions” so you’ll know that it’s different from your other GA tags.

 The Track Type is an Event, and you’ll want to fill in the other fields based on the screenshot below.

 Finally, you’ll want to ensure that your variables are enabled.
 In the Built-In Variables, go to configure it, and in the Errors category select Error Message, Error URL, and Error Line.